-So far we have made some progress in representing tensor products of one-particle states as fields defined on the $3$D-space.
-This representation captures the intuition many researchers have, that somehow separable states are indeed separable, {\ie} they can be seen as separate wavefunctions on the $3$D-space.
-But we have seen that this construction was not straightforward, because $\n$ one-particle wavefunctions contain more information than their product state.
+So far we have made some progress in representing tensor products of one-particle states as fields defined on the $3$D space.
+This representation captures the intuition many researchers have, that somehow separable states are indeed separable, {\ie} they can be seen as separate wave functions on the $3$D space.
+But we have seen that this construction was not straightforward, because $\n$ one-particle wave functions contain more information than their product state.
 So we had to factor out this redundancy, which led to further complications, since factoring it out makes the fields to lose local separability.
-To restore it, we still take the separable states as consisting of $\n$ one-particle wavefunctions, and the redundancy is interpreted as a new symmetry, like local gauge symmetry (but without associated interactions).
+To restore it, we still take the separable states as consisting of $\n$ one-particle wave functions, and the redundancy is interpreted as a new symmetry, like local gauge symmetry (but without associated interactions).

 To prove the full equivalence with the tensor products, {\ie}, to also include nonseparable states, we still need some work, which is done in the following subsection.
 Unfortunately, this again is not straightforward.